 The project limits span a length of about 6 miles.
-From post miles R85.1 to R87.0, the land to the east of State Route 1 is fairly well developed with single-family homes, while on the west, Marina State Beach and the Pacific Ocean are present.
-From post miles R87.0 to R90.98, the land on either side of State Route 1 consists of farm and agricultural use, with no residential structure located within this portion of the project limits.
+From post miles R85.1 to R87.0, the land to the east of State Route 1 is fairly well developed with single-family homes; to the west of State Route 1 are Marina State Beach and the Pacific Ocean.
+From post miles R87.0 to R90.98, the land on either side of State Route 1 consists of farm and agricultural use, with no residential structures within this portion of the project limits.

 The project would be considered a Type 3 project since no capacity would be added to the highway, no significant change in the highway profile is expected, and local noise levels are assumed to be the same after the project as they were before.
-Long-term noise abatement measures are not expected with this project.
+Long-term noise abatement measures are not expected with the project.